-Hotel Del Coronado Ballroom Ceiling Mural
+Hotel Del Coronado Ballroom Mural

 During a major building renovation in 2022, a decorative ceiling mural, painted directly on lime plaster, was rediscovered in the vestibule adjacent to the Victorian Ballroom following the removal of a post-historic suspended ceiling and canvas covering.
 Archival sources and on-site examination indicate that the mural dates to the original construction period of the hotel and represents a rare surviving example of 19th century interior painted decoration in Southern California.
 The mural was executed on dry lime plaster using an oil-in-water emulsion paint (tempera grassa).